MateuszKapusta/MazeGame/README.md

 # MazeGame
 Maze game created using Unreal Engine 4.15.3.
-You must add StarterContent to folder MazeGame-master\MazeGame_Project\Content or extract it from MazeGame-master\MazeGame_Project\StarterContent.rar.<br />
+You must add StarterContent to folder MazeGame-master\MazeGame_Project\Content or extract it from MazeGame-master\MazeGame_Project\Content\StarterContent.rar.<br />

 Rules:<br />
 1.You must find water <br />